pflanze/fastrandom/README.md

 taking code posted on [gamedev.net](http://www.gamedev.net/topic/512260-number-generator-cmwc-4096-and-implementation/).
 On the latter page there has been discussion of not understanding that implementation.
-So, don't rely on it producing unpredictable date, please.
+So, don't rely on it producing unpredictable data.
 In an attempt to ensure even distribution even if the used algorithm is partially faulty, the program is mixing the result of the Marsaglia generator (or ripoff?) with some output from `/dev/urandom` (using bitwise XOR).
 This may be a moot exercise, though.

 At least the resulting program is fast enough for my purpose, it generates about 100MB/s on an Atom D510 @ 1.66GHz.